This example shows how to create an stationary ARMA model subject to measurement error using

 D = 0.1;

-ssm to specify the state-space model.
+ssm to create the state-space model.
 Set the initial-state mean (

 Mean0) to a vector of zeros and covariance matrix (